Advances in HR software technology are changing the way human resource departments operate.

 - How will the partnership work?
 As with any new software, there will be a learning curve, and likely some troubleshooting.
 Not to mention, as your company evolves, so will your technology needs.
 Select a provider who is prepared to be a partner in your company’s success and growth, not someone who simply makes the sale and moves on.

 As the world and workplace changes, HR departments must also adapt the latest technologies to serve the needs of employees and organizations.
-By selecting the right HR software, companies can help ensure that they remain nimble and profitable in a competitive, evolving market.
+By selecting the right HR software solutions, companies can help ensure that they remain nimble and profitable in a competitive, evolving market.

 Andrea Palumbo has over 20 years of experience in the HR and Payroll industry as both an HRIS client and vendor.
 Her teams are responsible for implementing and maintaining critical HR technology, data and timely processing of payroll for over 1300 employees globally.
 Andrea’s in-depth knowledge of HR Technology and sensitive employee data allow her to convey the benefits of having a robust HRIS and data management systems working together side by side.